Liberal Democrats (Italy): History

 The party was founded on 18 September 2007 as a right-wing split from Democracy is Freedom – The Daisy (DL), in opposition to the formation of the Democratic Party (PD), of which Lamberto Dini had originally been a founding member.
 The new party was a sort of continuation of the defunct Italian Renewal party, which had been merged into DL in 2002, but had continued to be active as liberal-centrist faction within it.
 The party was joined by three senators (Natale D'Amico, Giuseppe Scalera and Dini himself), a deputy (Italo Tanoni), an under-secretary (Daniela Melchiorre) and two regional councillors (Rosario Monteleone in Liguria and Antonio Verini in Abruzzo).
 Dini was elected party president, Tanoni coordinator and Scalera leader in the Senate, where Liberal Democrats were able to form a sub-group within the Mixed Group.

-Dini announced that the party remained a "critical member" of The Union centre-left coalition and that would "support the Democratic Party from the outside".
+Dini announced that the party would remain in the centre-left coalition and that it would "support the Democratic Party from the outside".
 The party also continued to support Romano Prodi's government, but distanced from it on some issues, notably foreign policy and social security reform.
-One of the early goals of the LD was challenging the "statist illusion which survives in the DS and DL" and what they described as the hegemony of the far-left over the centre-left and the government.
-Dini's move was criticised by leftists who accused him of preparing Berlusconi's return in office.
+One of the early goals of the LD was challenging the "statist illusion" and what they described as the hegemony of the far-left over the centre-left and the government.

 On 24 January 2008 the LD, with the notable exception of D'amico and along with Clemente Mastella's Union of Democrats for Europe and Domenico Fisichella (a former leader of the conservative National Alliance who had been elected with DL in 2008), joined the opposition in voting against the government in a vote of confidence in the Senate.
 Consequently, Prodi resigned from Prime Minister and a snap election was called.
 In February the party joined The People of Freedom (PdL), the new broad centre-right party launched by Berlusconi.
-This led D'Amico to switch to the PD and Monteleone to the Union of Christian and Centre Democrats (UDC).
+This led Monteleone to switch to the Union of Christian and Centre Democrats (UDC).